notional-labs/dig/networks/mainnet/README.md

 digd keys add <key-name> --recover
 ```

-## Instructions for Genesis Validators
+## Instructions for NEW Genesis Validators
+If you have validated dig already, you do not need to follow these directions and should find yourself in possession of about 6.5m dig.
+Thank you!

 ### GenTx Creation